-I was quite successful in teaching my own children to read.
-My stepson Ryan was in a Montessori school, so he was an early reader from them, but my middle son Matt was reading well by age 5 and my youngest son Blake was reading by age 4.
+Reading is one of my greatest pleasures, so I was pretty serious about my children learning how to read at an early age.
+My stepson Ryan was in a Montessori school when my husband and I started dating, so he was an early reader in their program, but my middle son Matt was reading well by age 5 and my youngest son Blake was reading by about age 4.

 So I thought I’d share some of the techniques that helped me teach them.
 These are somewhat unorthodox methods, I’ll grant you, but I know of hundreds of children who have learned by these methods and enjoy reading very much.

-It’s really quite easy to you teach your child to read in a fun and painless way.
-Surprisingly this will even work with very young children and will help get them interested enough to sit still for a story.
-All you need to do is to make sure that the print is large enough for them to see the letters very clearly – about an inch to two inches high.
+It’s really quite easy for you teach your child to read in a fun and painless way.
+Surprisingly this will even work with very young children and will help get them interested enough to sit still for a story at least for a few minutes.
+All you need to do is to make sure that the print is large enough for them to see the letters very clearly – at least a half inch to an inch high.
 Otherwise you can choose any book that you think would appeal to them.

 The first time you come to the designated word in the story, point to it and say the word clearly.
 Then each time you come to that word, simply pause, point to the word and look at your child expectantly.
 You may have to prompt them a couple of times, but they’ll catch on very quickly and they’ll learn to recognize “their” words.
 At the end of the story, praise them and give them a big hug, then put the book away.

 Kids learn shockingly fast and will be happiest with fresh material every 2 or 3 days.
-Keep this up and before you know it, your child will be reading confidently and easily.
+Keep this up and before you know it, your child will be reading confidently and easily and will LOVE it.

-Here is another trick I used to get my middle son into reading.
+Here is a brilliant trick I used to get my middle son Matt to read.
 When he was 7 or 8, Matt could read quite well, but he wasn’t particularly interested in books.
 So I went to the library one day and picked out a few books I thought he would enjoy (I think they were R.L.
 Stein’s Goosebumps books).
 Then I casually dumped them next to him in the backseat of the car and said the magic words “Don’t touch those, they’re your brother’s”.
 Problem solved!
 He nearly ripped the covers off them, he read them so fast!

 I think he ended up reading nearly every Goosebumps book the library had on the shelves and by the time he hit High School, his scores were in the top 3 to 5 percent in the nation on his reading comprehension.
 Blake has been reading at a college level since about 7th grade.